arg7/vcda/README.md

 ALU ADD; // mapped from ‘+’ symbol
 ```

-In case of LOOKUP operation, SIMD instruction searches for slice at [R0] in vector at [R1].
+In case of LOOKUP operation, SIMD instruction searches for slice at [R[N.RS]] in vector at [R[N.SRC]].
 VL is set to vector length, ST\_RRS to the length of slice and ST\_RSRC is not used.
-LOOKUP returns value of -1 in R2, if match not found, or positive index of matched slice.
+LOOKUP returns value of -1 in R[N.DST], if match not found, or positive index of matched slice.
 Stride_R2 must be 1 for forward search and -1 for reverse search.
 ADT uint8 set data type to char, but in general any data type can be used.

 To find next occurrence, just repeat ALU LOOKUP instruction, it will return next occurrence, if any.

 Example: to find index of substring “the” in string “Here they come”
 ```
-SIMD (R2 = LOOKUP("Here they come", "the"))
+SIMD (R[N.DST] = LOOKUP("Here they come", "the"))
 ```
 Which translates to:
 ```